neicnordic/neic.no/_services/abacus2.0.md

 outreach:
 used_by:
 user_guide: https://escience.sdu.dk/index.php/slurm-job-scheduler/
-documents:
-  - text: Example
-    url:
-links:
-  - url:
-    text: Example
 ---
 <h2>Overview</h2>Abacus 2.0 is a supercomputer with 14,016 processor cores.
 It may be used for a broad spectrum of demanding data processing workloads.

+## Access policy
+Not available

+## Privacy policy
+Not available